tylerhou/site-old/content/posts/binary-search-with-confidence.md

   return unsuccessful
 ```

-I can't understand why this code is correct without spending at least a few
+I can't understand why this code is correct without spending many minutes
-minutes thinking through all the edge cases: arrays of size 0, 1, 2, 3, arrays
-without the desired element, etc.
+considering:

+1. Why do we have to add/subtract 1 in the loop?
+1. What happens on small arrays?
+1. What happens if the element isn't in the array?

 There's another way to write binary search that not only do I find easier to
 understand and prove correct, but also is more flexible.